-Subsidiaries - Companies that are controlled by the Company (as defined in
+Subsidiaries - Companies that are controlled by the Company (as defined in the Company.

-IFRS 10) and whose accounts are consolidated with those of the that are not subsidiaries.
-The Company's investment therein is accounted for in the consolidated financial statements of the
+IFRS 10) and whose accounts are consolidated with those of

-Company.
+Associates - Companies in which the Company has significant influence and that are not subsidiaries.
+The Company's investment therein is accounted for in the consolidated financial statements of the Company using the equity method.